IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

    ```
     ![image](https://github.com/user-attachments/assets/84a47fac-c4a6-49bc-b69d-3b89266b4d61)

-7. Here is a quick explanation of the deployment YAML
+7. Here is a quick explanation of the deployment YAML.

     ??? info "Deployment YAML explanation"